Throttle modulation: rolling on at corner exit

 - Lower variance in S2, higher variance in S3.
 A driver who rotates well but doesn't modulate cleanly will have stable mid-corner times and variable exit times.

-- Theoretical best gap concentrated in S3.
+- Theoretical-best gap concentrated in the exit sector.
 Some laps you nail the throttle pickup; most you don't.

 What you do with the reading